Akshat-304/IIITD-Chatbot/README.md

-# 💡 AskAlma-IIITD: Stage 2 - Your Advanced RAG Assistant 🚀
+# 💡 IIITD ChatBot: Stage 2 - Your Advanced RAG Assistant 🚀

 ![AskAlma Concept Art (Replace with your actual image/logo if available)](./askalma_banner.png?raw=true "AskAlma")
 <!-- Suggestion: Create a simple banner image for your project -->